jfasch/jfasch-home/trainings/material/soup/linux/toolchain/index.rst

    **See also**

+   * :doc:`/trainings/material/soup/misc/cmake/index`
    * :doc:`/trainings/material/soup/linux/ssh/index`

 An overview of the *toolchain* is given - a collection of tools (compiler, linker, ...) to transform C/C++ source code into running executables.

-This is followed by an introduction to `CMake <cmake.org>`_, a higher level build tool that solves many problems that both hand-written ``Makefile`` hacks and IDE-clickabout builds have.
+This is followed by an introduction to `CMake <cmake.org>`_ (a :doc:`separate course is available
+</trainings/material/soup/misc/cmake/index>`), a higher level build
+tool that solves many problems that both hand-written ``Makefile`` hacks and IDE-clickabout builds have.

 Last, a bit more involved, we see how cross development is done.
 Together with :doc:`/trainings/material/soup/linux/ssh/index`,